-Most initiatives are carried out by a team of people, and critical to their success is good communication.
+Most initiatives are realized by a team of people, and critical to their success is good communication.
 With a fully featured tool such as Enterprise Architect, it is typical for team members to perform a lot of their work inside the tool; having mail internal to the repository provides a lot of advantages.
 The Model Mail facility allows team members and others using Enterprise Architect to send and receive mail messages including hyperlinks to repository content.

-Where to find the Model Mail

-Ribbon: Start > Collaborate > Mail
+Where to Ribbon: Start > Collaborate > Mail

+find the Model Mail

 Usage of the Model Mail

-Model Mail can be used to send and receive mail messages internal to the model allowing team members and other stakeholders to communicate effectively about the model and its content.
-A typical scenario might be a team member sending a message with a link to a set of Requirements to a number of people asking for their comments.
+Model Mail can be used to send and receive mail messages internal to the model, allowing team members and other stakeholders to communicate effectively about the model and its content.
+A typical scenario might be a team member sending a message with a link to a set of Requirements to a number of people, asking for their comments.

 Options for the Model Mail

-Model Mail has the option to insert links to a variety of repository items including: Diagrams, Matrices, Images, Searches, Help Topics, Attributes, Operations, Team Library and more.
+Model Mail has the option to insert links to a variety of repository items, including diagrams, matrices, images, searches, Help topics, attributes, operations, Model Library and more.

-Learn more about the Model Mail Model Mail
+Learn more about the Model Mail

+Model Mail